 Your privacy is important to us.
 To better protect your privacy we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.
 You agree to agree to these policies by virtue of using our website in a way that leads to you providing us with personal information.

-State Law & Accompanying Rights
+Law & Accompanying Rights

-Please understand that you may have additional rights originating from State laws based on where you live.
-These State-based rights may augment, strengthen, or otherwise somehow compliment any privacy rights you have inherently or under Federal law.
+Please understand that you may have additional rights originating from laws based on where you live.
+These rights may augment, strengthen, or otherwise somehow compliment any privacy rights you have inherently or under law.
 Our policy is to comply fully with the privacy policies of every jurisdiction in which we operate.
-Accordingly, you are free to use our Contact information to reach us at any time to assert any State rights.
+Accordingly, you are free to use our Contact information to reach us at any time to assert any rights.

 Our Commitment To Children’s Privacy